 - Is it acceptable to use someone whom we consider for some reason to be less intelligent than ourselves?

-- Is it acceptable to use someone about whom we do not know – or pretend not to know – sufficient to understand their needs, their desires or their preferences?
+- Is it acceptable to use someone about whom we do not know – or pretend not to know – their needs, their desires or their preferences?

 - Is it acceptable to use someone because we can physically overpower them and because we feel like it, even though we have absolutely no need to do so?

 Our instinct is most likely to say ‘no’ to all of the above when we consider a human in the role of ‘someone’.
 What does it say about us if, when we substitute an individual of another species in the role of ‘someone’, our responses change?
 This is, in fact, an illustration of our speciesism and it is not an admirable quality.

 Humans have no need to consume or use in any way the bodies, the reproductive processes or the lives of individuals of different species.
 We have no need to cause harm.
 However, those of us who are not vegan are undoubtedly users in every one of the contexts described above.
 Being nonvegan and being a user are the same thing.

 And defenceless, innocent individuals are the losers every time.

 In fact there are millions of them, trembling with fear and horror at this very moment, overwhelmed with desperation as they wait their turn in slaughterhouses everywhere; millions out of the billions who will take their place this year alone.